“To enable a conversation over the world’s knowledge.”

 We are a non-profit organization, funded through the generosity of the Knight, Mellon, Shuttleworth, Sloan, Helmsley, and Omidyar Foundations– and through the support of hundreds of individuals like yourself that want to see this idea come to fruition.
 You can view our tax returns here.

 Our efforts are based on the Annotator project, which we are principal contributors to, and annotation standards for digital documents being developed by the W3C Web Annotation Working Group.
 We are partnering broadly with developers, publishers, academic institutions, researchers, and individuals to develop a platform for the next generation of read-write Web applications.
 You can follow our development progress on our roadmap.
+Many have contributed tools, plug-ins and integrations.

 Here’s a presentation at the 2013 Personal Democracy Forum that provides a little more context for our project.